 Jardim de Sao Francisco

-Jardim Sao Francisco is a leafy flower-filled park in Funchal historic centre.
-Could this be Funchal’s official Christmas park?
-Maybe, the decoration is so abundant.
+This is the flower-filled park Jardim Sao Francisco in Funchal historic centre.
+Could it be Funchal’s official Christmas park?
+Maybe when the Christmas decoration is so abundant.

 The Madeirans have prepared all kinds of Christmas trees, small Christmas huts and a long Christmas train for Funchal children to play in.

-And there is the Cathedral (Sé).
-You wouldn’t guess how old the cathedral is.
-It was built in the 15th century when the first settlers arrived in Madeira and it still looks the same, after 6 centuries.
+Then there is the Funchal Cathedral (Sé).
+I couldn’t guess how old this cathedral is: it was built in the 15th century at the time when the first settlers arrived in Madeira and it still looks the same, after all those six centuries.

-Portugal is a Catholic country and the Catholics have their beautiful nativity scenes.
+Portugal is a Catholic country and the Catholics have beautiful nativity scenes around Christmas.

-You can see them everywhere, in every village centre and on every square.
-This one in front of the Cathedral was one of the biggest I have ever seen.
-Real-sized camels, kings and holy family.
+You can see them everywhere, in every village and on every square.
+This one in front of Funchal Sé is one of the biggest I have ever seen.
+Real-sized camels, kings and the holy family.

 Funchal Squares and Building Style

-As I already mentioned all houses in Funchal historic centre are built in the same style.
+As I already mentioned all buildings in the historic centre of Funchal have the same style.
 Windows and doorways are framed with black stone which makes a strong contrast to the gleaming white walls.
-They use wrought-iron balconies and all roofs are red.
+In addition there are many wrought-iron balconies and the roofs are red.

-The Museu de Arte Sacra as built in 1600 by wealthy Madeiran sugar merchants that sold a lot of sugar from the island to the Flemish countries.
-At that time sugar was very valuable and they bought precious Flemish and religious art instead.
+The Museu de Arte Sacra was built in 1600 by wealthy Madeiran sugar merchants that sold a lot of sugar from the island to the Flemish countries.
+As sugar was valuable product they earned a lot and brought precious Flemish and religious art from their journeys.

-This is the patio of Camara Municipal, the town hall.
+This is the patio of Camara Municipal, Funchal town hall.
 The Camara Municipal is located on the biggest square of Funchal, Praca do Municipio.

-The square, the patio and all streets in central Funchal are paved with carefully selected sea pebbles, all of the same size.
+The square, the patio and all streets in central Funchal are paved with carefully selected sea pebbles which all are exactly the same size.

-Grey, black and white stones are laid in mosaic patterns.
+Grey, black and white stones were laid in mosaic patterns.
 Incredible, beautiful and so practical!
-Stones will last forever.
+Stone pavements will last forever.

-So when you walk in Funchal, look at the pavements, they are a work of art.
+So when you walk in Funchal, Madeiral, look at the pavements, they are a work of art!

-But we went back to Avenida Arriaga to look at the Christmas market where traditional habits and country life were shown and they also showed how to bake traditional bread.
+But we went back to Avenida Arriaga to see the local Christmas market where traditional habits and country life were shown and they also showed how to bake traditional bread.

-And of course, there was again a nativity scene.
-Also a big one.
-Is all this built just for Christmas or is it here all year round?
+And of course, again there was a nativity scene.
+A really big one.
+Do they build all this just for Christmas or is it here all year round?

 All nativity scenes have the three kings.
 The Three Kings Day was to be on the next day and we were wondering if we would see any kings tonight.

-We now headed to the municipal park again since it had got dark and all Christmas decoration had lights.
+We now headed to the municipal park again since it was getting dark and all Christmas decoration had now evening lights.

 Jardim de Sao Francisco Christmas Lights